NREMT certified

 Contact for pricing

-Explore related first responder training programs available in Hawaii
+Explore other first responder training programs available in Hawaii.

 Paramedic training in Hawaii combines classroom instruction with hands-on practical experience.
 Programs cover a paramedic is a highly trained medical professional who provides advanced emergency care, including administering medications, performing life-saving procedures, and managing critical patients, playing a vital role in pre-hospital and emergency medical services.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NREMT certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.